Project X (2012 film): Soundtrack

 The Project X (Original Motion Picture Soundtrack) was released on iTunes and on CD on February 28, 2012, by WaterTower Music.
-The album features 13 tracks which appeared throughout the film, with songs by Kid Cudi, D12, MGK, Nas, and Pusha T.
+The album features 13 tracks which appeared throughout the film, with songs by Kid Cudi, Steve Aoki, D12, MGK, Nas, and Pusha T.

 There is also a promotional video online for Mr. 305 artist Jamie Drastik's song "White Boy Wasted".
 The song does not appear on the soundtrack album.

 Release

 Project X held its world premiere on February 29, 2012, at the Grauman's Chinese Theatre in Hollywood, followed by an after party with performances by Kid Cudi, Tyler, the Creator, and The Hundred in the Hands.
 Party guests were greeted by a Los Angeles Police Department cruiser and a bouncer warning them to keep their clothes on.

 The film was scheduled for release in November 2011, but in August of that year the date was pushed back four months to March 2012.
 The film first received a wide release on March 1, 2012, in Australia, followed on March 2, 2012, by the United States and Canada.